Yashika-Singh-Panwar/Sports-booking-app/README.md

 ## Introduction

 This is a full-stack sports booking application developed for a sports technology company's operations team.
-The application allows center managers to view and create bookings for various sports facilities, ensuring that there are no double bookings for the same court and time slot.
+The application allows users to view and create bookings for various sports facilities, ensuring that there are no double bookings for the same court and time slot.
+It supports multiple centers, each offering different sports and courts, providing an efficient solution for managing sports bookings.

 ## Project Overview